Chi Ossé

-Chi A. Ossé (born March 18, 1998) is an American politician and activist from New York City who serves as a member of the New York City Council for the 36th district, which covers parts of central Brooklyn.
+Chi Ajani Ossé (born March 18, 1998) is an American politician and activist from New York City who serves as a member of the New York City Council for the 36th district, based largely in the Brooklyn neighborhood of Bedford–Stuyvesant, and some of northern Crown Heights.

 Early life and education

-Ossé was born of Black and Chinese ancestry and raised in Brooklyn, where his family has lived for three generations.
-His father, hip hop attorney and journalist Reggie Ossé–better known as Combat Jack–died from cancer in 2017, when Ossé was 19.
-Ossé graduated from Friends Seminary in 2016 and attended but did not graduate from Chapman University in Orange, California.
+Ossé was born and raised to a Haitian-American family in Brooklyn, where his family has lived for three generations.
+His father, hip hop attorney and journalist Reggie Ossé, known professionally as Combat Jack, died from cancer in 2017, when Ossé was 19.
+His mother, Akim Vann, is the daughter of Grammy award-winning record producer and songwriter Teddy Vann, whose parents immigrated to New York from Hong Kong and the Caribbean.
+He was raised Nichiren Buddhist.

+Ossé graduated from Friends Seminary in 2016 and attended Chapman University in Orange, California, but dropped out following his father's death in 2017.

 Career

-Ossé worked for several years in the entertainment industry.
-In May 2020, amid nationwide protests over the murder of George Floyd, Ossé became a prominent Black Lives Matter organizer and co-founded the activist collective Warriors in the Garden.
+Ossé worked for several years in the entertainment industry as a promoter.
+In May 2020, amid nationwide protests over the murder of George Floyd, Ossé became a prominent Black Lives Matter organizer and co-founded the activist collective "Warriors in the Garden".
+According to public statements, Ossé joined the Democratic Socialists of America in 2020 but left shortly after as he felt his views and those of the organization's did not align.
+Ossé rejoined the New York City chapter in the summer of 2025, following Zohran Mamdani's victory in the 2025 New York City Democratic mayoral primary.

 2021 City Council campaign

 On Juneteenth 2020, Ossé announced his 2021 campaign to succeed term-limited Councilman Robert Cornegy in the 36th district of the New York City Council.
 Ossé, who acknowledged that he knew little about city government before the protests of spring 2020, cited police brutality and the Black Lives Matter movement as the impetus for his campaign, and charged that the City Council and Mayor Bill de Blasio had not done enough to reshape policing in the city.

 With endorsements from the Working Families Party and Congresswoman Alexandria Ocasio-Cortez's Courage to Change PAC, Ossé was seen as the furthest-left candidate in a field that also included district leader Henry Butler, local political operative Tahirah Moore, and pastor Robert Waterman.
 His campaign also found an unusual niche due to Ossé's youth and personal style, with many non-political publications interviewing Ossé and running profiles of his campaign.

 On election night on June 22, Ossé led the field with 37 percent of the vote; when absentee ballots and ranked-choice votes were counted, he defeated Butler 57-43%.
 His victory, and the size of his margin, was seen as a considerable upset, given his opponents' more traditional political backgrounds and endorsements.
-Ossé faced minimal opposition in the November general election, and won easily, becoming the council's youngest ever member.
+Ossé ran unopposed in the November general election, becoming the council's youngest ever member.

+Ossé filed to run in New York's 8th congressional district against Hakeem Jeffries in November 2025.